Functional Data Analysis by Matrix Completion: Simulation Study

 Of course, one cannot expect there to be a uniformly best method (for instance, the KL expansion is expected to perform best when all the eigenfunctions are approximately mutually orthogonal and the eigenvalues are not interlaced).
-That being said, Table \ref{table_median} reveals that our method has a performance that is typically better than or comparable to that of the best competitor in all but one scenarios/combinations.
+That being said, Tables \ref{table_median_reg1} and \ref{table_median_reg2} reveal that our method has a performance that is typically better than or comparable to that of the best competitor in all but one scenarios/combinations.
 The exceptional case corresponds to a situation where the smooth curves were generated with the first $5$ Legendre polynomials.
 In this particular setup, our optimisation problem was quite unstable due to the particular shape of the matrix $L_n^K$ -- it had very high values on the band relative to values outside the band, rendering matrix completion difficult.
 Consequently, some of the replications returned estimators that where completely off, as is indicated in the table by the small values of the first quartile for the scenarios C, F and I with $r=5$.
 Of course, all the results need to be taken with a grain of salt, as we make use of the true rank when constructing our estimator, which in practice is unknown and must be selected (and of course, the methods to which we compare also involve the choice of tuning parameters, depending on which their performance may vary).
+These comparisons should thus be viewed as a benchmark, rather than a claim to superiority, as we compare to methods not specifically tailored for the problem at hand.

 In practice, it may of course be that the rough component is indeed pure noise.
 In order to check whether our method performs comparably well with the other methods in this more classical setup, we additionally consider a scenario where the smooth curves are generated using a Fourier basis and the rough curves are discrete white noise.
 In this situation, the matrix $B^K$ representing the discretised kernel $b$ is precisely diagonal instead of just banded.
 The results are presented in the Table \ref{table_median_secanrioH}.
 Surprisingly, it appears that our method performs equally well or better than all other methods in all scenarios considered.
 A likely explanation is that, even when the process $W$ has a diagonal kernel, its finite sample empirical kernel will not be exactly diagonal, but banded (since some empirical correlations will exist).